 There are activities with Brotherhood and Sisterhood, classes on How to Raise a Mentsch, study for therapists and many other opportunities to actively participate in synagogue life.
 Each week there is Shabbat, a time to come together as one community.
 Join us.

-We hope you will join us in these great community opportunities and look forward to seeing you throughout the year.
-Don’t hesitate to inquire further if something interests you and please reach out and let us know if there are specific issues you would like to learn about.
-We also extend an invitation to join our Adult Education Committee to those who would like to participate.
-May 5773 be a year of health and happiness as we learn together.
+Don’t hesitate to inquire further if something interests you and please reach out and let us know if there are special topics you would like to learn about.
+We are always open to new ideas and suggestions, and we invite you to join our Adult Education Committee.
+May 5774 be a year of health, happiness, and meaning as we learn together.

 Beverly Katz and Helen Towers, Adult Education Committee Co-Chairs

 Highlights for this year include: